gaycodegal/SmolForth/cversion/README.md

 # C Forth Version

+## Example Programs

+Programs are currently injected into the main function in main.c for testing purposes.

+`: TESTIF 0 + if 30 else 40 then ; 1 TESTIF 0 TESTIF + .` yields the output:

+    70
+    ok

+## Compilation

+I've been working in linux (Ubuntu xenial).
+To compile simply run `make` in the cversion directory.

+## Running

+Once the program is compiled, it can be run with the command `./main` in the cversion folder.

+## Notes

 Currently need to make the compiled output stable enough to be possibly saved to a file.
 File extension will likely by `.c4` for compiled Forth. `.c4` files will be specific to the platform they are compiled on, and thus should never be included in a build.

 In order to make this Forth implementation usable, we need to do something about the pointers I leave lying around to unassigned words.
 For now, we can safely ignore SYMSTR because they will never end up being used in runtime - only for compile time function naming conventions.